read

 .. segments in relative paths before resolution.

---from and --to are 1-based and inclusive.
-When --from exceeds the total number of lines, no output is produced (no error).
+--start and --end are 1-based and inclusive.
+When --start exceeds the total number of lines, no output is produced (no error).

 - Files under